Wage & Hour Violations

 San Francisco Superior Court

-CPM was lead counsel in a class action lawsuit against the Archdiocese of San Francisco for its failure to properly employees’ a health benefit mandated by the City of San Francisco under the Health Care Security Ordinance.
+CPM was lead counsel in a class action lawsuit against the Archdiocese of San Francisco for its failure to properly provide to employees a health benefit mandated by the City of San Francisco under the Health Care Security Ordinance.
 CPM secured a settlement of $2.45 million on behalf of Archdiocesan employees who were denied benefits starting as early as 2008.

 Avery v.
 Integrated Healthcare Holdings, Inc.